oakmac/standard-clojure-style-js/README.md

 See the **Command Line Usage** section below for more options.

-Please [open an issue] when Standard Clojure Style breaks your code :upside_down_face:
+Please [open an issue] if Standard Clojure Style breaks your code :upside_down_face:

 [open an issue]:https://github.com/oakmac/standard-clojure-style-js/issues/new